 Do you have design information on fuel gas systems?

-The fuel gas section of this Web site contains design guide information for industry professionals interested in using copper tubing for fuel gas systems.
-Please check out this information by clicking on the Fuel Gas Design Menu link on the right hand side.
-Design guides and data sheets are available electronically on the web site or in printed form.
-Please be sure to check out these and the other information and assistance available from CDA to help you in the use of copper.
+The Fuel Gas section of this web site contains design guide information for industry professionals interested in using copper tubing for fuel gas systems.
+Design guides and data sheets are available electronically (and some in print) in our Publications section.
 If there is anything further we can do, please do not hesitate to email us.